What is the Greek tense of the verb for ‘commits adultery’ in Matthew 19:9?

 And He said to them, “Whoever divorces his wife and marries another woman commits adultery against her; and if she herself divorces her husband and marries another man, she is committing adultery.”
 Mark 10:11-12 (NASB)

-Once again, the present tense refers to action of short duration.
+Once again, the present tense refers to action in the present.
 Jesus is not referring to the life of an ongoing adulterous relationship.
+Once again, if Jesus had wanted to refer to an ongoing state of adultery, He should have used another tense such as the perfect or imperfect tense.
 Men and women who have committed adultery once are not adulterers or adulteresses the rest of their lives.

 The Greek tenses of the verb, moicheuo, translated twice as “commits adultery” in Luke 16:18 are both in the present tense.

 Everyone who divorces his wife and marries another commits adultery, and he who marries one who is divorced from a husband commits adultery.
 Luke 16:18 (NASB)

 Once again the present tense refers to action of short duration.
 Jesus is not describing a life where men and women are called adulterers or adulteresses the rest of their lives—until they die.
 Again, if Jesus had wanted to refer to ongoing state of adultery, He should have used a different tense, such as the perfect or imperfect tense.
 Therefore, it appears that Jesus was simply saying that adultery occurred at the time of the wedding and accompanying sexual intercourse—action confined to the present.

 This conclusion is consistent with the concept of biblical forgiveness.
 God declares that when He forgives He forgets the sin.

 AND THEIR SINS AND THEIR LAWLESS DEEDS

 I WILL REMEMBER NO MORE.”
 Hebrews 10:17 (NASB)